JankariTech/openproject-nextcloud-app/README.md

   - `APP_PORT` is port for the external app
   - `APP_HOST` is the host for the external app
   - `APP_VERSION` is the version of external app
   - `APP_SECRET` is a secret key used by Nextcloud to authenticate with external applications.
-Administrators can set any secret, but they must ensure that the same secret is used when both registering and running the external application.
+Administrators can set any secret, but they must ensure that the same secret is used when registering and running the external application.
-  - `AA_VERSION` indicates the version of app `app_api`.
+  - `AA_VERSION` indicates the version of the `app_api` app.
 The external application needs this information because `app_api` is responsible for handling tasks like registration, authentication, and managing external apps.
-To see the version of `app_api`, list apps from the root directory of server with the command.
+To get the version of `app_api`, list the apps using the CLI.
+To do that run this command in the root directory of server:
     ```bash
     sudo -u www-data php occ a:l
     ```